-As Canada Legalizes Cannabis, "The 420 Investor" Alan Brochstein Looks Forward
+As Canada Legalizes Cannabis, 'The 420 Investor' Alan Brochstein Looks Forward

 Cannabis investors can't afford to miss the Benzinga Cannabis Capital Conference, a premier gathering of investors and entrepreneurs painting an honest picture of the opportunities and challenges in cannabis investing.
 Space is limited—get your tickets before they sell out.